HackYourFutureBelgium/debugging/README.md

 - 🥚 **[./strict-mode](./strict-mode)**: a quick read and a couple examples. long story short: always use strict mode.
 - **Skills**: you don't need to finish all of the exercises in these folders, just enough to get comfortable with the processes
   - 🥚 **[./stepping-through](./stepping-through)**: Take a quick tour of the debugger and JS Tutor, two tools that will help you understand _program memory_ and how JS follows your instructions one step at a time.
 Learn to use _breakpoints_ and the `debugger` statement to pause your program on specific lines.
-  - 🥚 **[./describing-errors](./describing-errors)**: JavaScript errors! - get over the initial fear by learning to find and describe errors in your code.
+  - 🥚 **[./fixing-errors](./fixing-errors)**: JavaScript errors! - get over the initial fear by learning to find and describe errors in your code.
 Then learn how to pause on errors in the debugger and to read callstack messages.
   - 🥚 **[./logging](./logging)**: Learn how to create your own trace of a program's execution using `console.log`.
 Practice tracing different aspects of the same program's execution.
+  - 🐣 **[./fixing-bugs](./fixing-bugs)**: Learn a structured approach to
   - 🐣 **[./naming-variables](./naming-variables)**: Code should be written for people first, computers second.
 Learn to give helpful names to your variables that describe what data they store and how they are used in your program.
 - **Practice**
   - 🐣 **[./isolate](./isolate)**: Practice the foundations of JavaScript in isolation.
 Learn to step through and predict your program's execution using the _debugger_ and _JS Tutor_.
 These examples and exercises have no user input.
-  - 🐣 **[./fixing-bugs](./fixing-bugs)**: some small exercises to learn a structured approach to describing, finding and fixing bugs in your code.
-  - 🐣 **[./integrate](./integrate)**: Learn to work with _primitive types_, _control flow_ and _functions_ by writing small interactive programs.
-Code in this folder uses `prompt`, `alert`, and `confirm` for handling user interactions, but still have no user interface (HTML/CSS).
+  - 🐣 **[./integrate](./integrate)**: Integrate all the skills and knowledge you've gained.
+You will read, debug, complete, and write full programs.
   - 🐣 **[./using-functions](./using-functions)**: Learn how you can use functions to organize and and reuse your code.

 ### Reference vs. Values